 Divide the batter evenly between the cake pans and bake.

-You need about 2.5-3 cups of frosting to frost a 3 layer 6 inch cake.
-The frostings paired with the cupcake recipes listed above are plenty for your 6 inch cake, such as vanilla buttercream, chocolate buttercream, strawberry buttercream frosting, or white chocolate buttercream frosting.
+You need about 2.5-3 cups of frosting to frost a 3 layer 6-inch cake.
+The frostings paired with the cupcake recipes listed above are plenty for your 6-inch cake, such as vanilla buttercream, chocolate buttercream, strawberry buttercream frosting, or white chocolate buttercream frosting.
 You can also add fillings such as raspberry cake filling between the layers.
 Assembling and decorating a 6 inch cake is just like putting together a larger cake, but the smaller size is definitely easier to work with.
+You can use this detailed how to assemble and decorate a layer cake post as your guide.

 Tools I find helpful: